thaliproject/abandoned-ThaliMobile-iOS/API.md

 *Params:*

 `peerIdentifier`
 `string` - Specifies the peer identifier.
-This `peerIdentifier` must be a valid GUID in string format.
+The `peerIdentifier` uniquely identifies a peer to other peers.

+Example:

->Example: BEEFCAFE-BEEF-CAFE-BEEF-CAFEBEEFCAFE
+> BEEFCAFE-BEEF-CAFE-BEEF-CAFEBEEFCAFE

 `peerName`
 `string` - Specifies the peer name.
 The `peerName` should be a short name describing the peer.